PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Results

 To demonstrate the framework's capability in incorporating environmental parameters, we examine a design scenario based on the degradation of pharmaceuticals.
 For instance, we draw motivation from a critical logistical challenge in long-duration spaceflight: the in-situ fabrication of therapeutics using degraded feedstock.
 Prolonged exposure to the space environment induces chemical instability in stored pharmaceuticals.
 For instance, data \cite{du2011evaluation} from the ISS indicates that Clavulanate formulations exhibit a loss of dissolution performance; specifically, samples stored for 880 days show a dissolution efficacy ($Q$-value) of only $4.4\%$.

-Towards this, we formulate a simplified TO problem that addresses two concurrent challenges: (1) the degradation of stored feed-stock's dissolution kinetics, and (2) the logistical constraints of limited resupply.
+Towards this, we formulate a simplified {inverse design} problem that addresses two concurrent challenges: (1) the degradation of stored feed-stock's dissolution kinetics, and (2) the logistical constraints of limited resupply.
 We assume an inventory consisting of heavily aged, moderately aged and fresh excipients.
 The non-dimensional excipients for these three supplies are shown in \Cref{fig:fig_results_issExcipients}.

 We now apply the proposed framework under different minimum volume utilization requirements defined by $ (\lambda^*_{\text{fresh}}, \lambda^*_{\text{moderate}}, \lambda^*_{\text{aged}})$.
 For example, we consider four cases for different minimum volume usage requirement.
 The obtained release curve along with the material distribution is shown in \Cref{fig:fig_results_issDesigns}.
 We observe that we are able to closely match the target dissolution profile by varying the excipient distribution.
 Notably, as expected, as the volume fraction constraint of heavily aged material increases, the optimizer adapts by allocating a greater volume fraction to the degraded excipient (green).
 This experiment showcases the utility of our framework to design pills on demand taking into account environmental factors.
-This case study serves to validate the framework's utility in ensuring therapeutic robustness under conditions of material uncertainty and logistical scarcity assuring medication reliability in remote, resource-constrained environments.
+This case study serves to validate the framework's utility in ensuring therapeutic robustness under conditions of material uncertainty and logistical scarcity assuring medication reliability in remote, resource-constrained environments. {Furthermore, this case study is intended as an illustrative proof-of-concept for incorporating degraded-material constraints into the inverse-design framework, rather than as a mechanistic model of the underlying physicochemical degradation pathways.}